carlos-cruz-cruz/Plots_with_Seaborn_Python/README.md

-# Plots with Seaborn Repository
+# Plots with Seaborn Repository (English version, spanish below)

 This repository contains a Jupyter notebook demonstrating various plotting utilities using the Seaborn library.
 Each plot example includes a short description, code examples, and visualizations.
 It is designed to help data scientists and actuaries quickly learn and apply Seaborn's plotting capabilities.